dpiponi/Alcator/README.md

 A good trick is to use `LINK #9800` and `*LOAD` to load a game and then use `left-alt` and the `>` command to save it before starting.

-(Note: it's possible some applications will want memory above #9800 and cause a conflict.)
+(Note: it's possible some applications will want memory above #9800 and cause a conflict.
+Eg. games often load at #8200.)

 Screenshots
 -----------